trufflesuite/webinar-episode-01/steps.md

 ```
 </details>

-Contratulations!
+Congratulations!
 If you see a similar output then you have:
   - [x] a smart contract, `SimpleStorage`
   - [x] a way to define the behavior of `SimpleStorage`
   - [x] a way to validate its behavior is correct